Hairline Lowering Frisco TX

 How is a forehead reduction performed?
 What happens during hairline lowering surgery?

 During a forehead reduction surgery, the patient is given intravenous (IV) sedation to help them fall asleep.
 The patient remains breathing on their own, and the scalp is numbed up totally with local anesthetic injections.
 A scalpel is used to make an incision across the hairline and into the temple areas in a very specific and technical way in order to make the scar heal well and camouflage the scar within the hairline.
 The hair-bearing scalp is actually loosened and separated from the underlying bone and then advanced forward.
 Special techniques are performed in order to allow the scalp to stretch safely during surgery.
-The excess skin is then carefully trimmed away, and the incision is meticulously closed so that it heals beautifully.
+In many cases, Dr. Richardson will use an Endotine or Ultratine device in order to help fixate and support the scalp while it heals.
+This device dissolves under the skin over the course of several months and is fixated to the underlying bone.
+The excess forehead skin is then carefully trimmed away, and the incision is meticulously closed with several layers of sutures so that the incision heals beautifully.
 A dressing is applied, and the patient awakens quickly from anesthesia.
 In Dr. Richardson’s hands, this procedure takes approximately 1.5 hours from start to finish.

 Is forehead reduction surgery painful?